Home » Carnatic » Raagam Thalam Sruthi

 • Saranga etc.

 In South Indian Classical Music, Thalam means a beat that is used to measure time or rhythm cycle.
-In simple words, it is also called “Tempo” – a structured form to measure the time of the song.
 Thalam helps to maintain the perfect rhythm of the song constantly.
-In Tamil Thalam is known as “Pan”.
-This is considered to be the basic fundamental of Carnatic Music.

-In Carnatic Music, there are 7 main Thaalas that we learn and practice.
+Tala is the rhythmic framework that organises time in.
+In Carnatic Music, there are 7 main different Types of thalams that we learn and practice.
 These are popularly called “Saptha Thaalas”.
+These Sapta Thaalas have 3 particular Angas.

 These Angas form a Thalam structure.
 There are 6 different Angas in the ancient period.
 But at present time we are following only 3 Angas.
 They are as follows with their symbols and explanations below: